| | |

 I call BS.

-I have visited Bratislava on two separate occasions, and it remains one of my favourite capital cities in Europe, and definitely takes the prize for one of the most underrated destinations I’ve visited.
+I’ve visited Bratislava twice, and it remains one of my favourite capital cities in Europe, and definitely one of the most underrated destinations I’ve visited.

-With this in mind, I decided to put together a list of the best things to do in Bratislava that will ensure you enjoy and appreciate this enchanting Slovakian city just as much as I did!
+With this in mind, I decided to put together a list of my favourite things to do in Bratislava that will ensure you enjoy this enchanting Slovakian city just as much as I did!

 What is Bratislava like?

 Bratislava (and Slovakia as a whole) is somewhat of an enigma.
-Lots of people have never even heard of Slovakia, and for many that have, their only point of reference may be the 2005 horror movie Hostel, which was set in Slovakia and didn’t exactly paint the country in the best light.
+Lots of people have never even heard of Slovakia, and for many that have, their only point of reference may be the 2005 horror movie Hostel, didn’t exactly paint the country in the best light.

 Many people who visit Bratislava are looking for an alternative to Prague, and flock to Slovakia looking for wild parties, strip clubs and cheap booze, only to be sorely disappointed when they realise that while you certainly can find those things, Bratislava isn’t the ideal place for a lad’s holiday.